openhab/openhab-docs/rules/concepts.md

 Rules can also remind you of things, for example, that you opened the window hours ago and forgot that it is open? openHAB can send a notification to your phone.

+Most users coming from commercial smart home systems will know the concept of "Scenes".
+These "Scenes", which are for example supported in Apple's HomeKit or Philips Hue, allow us users to set the state of multiple devices with a single action.
+In openHAB, there is nothing called "Scenes", but you can easily use rules to build the scenes functionality.

 ## Parts of a Rule

 These rules take the high level form of *When __t__ happens, if __c__ then do __a__*,